PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 if the derivative doesn't change too much at the scale of the x error.
 Also, since the effective y error has now become dependent on the derivative of the model function it will vary depending on our choice of model parameters.
-This distorts our likelihood function - the minimum of a chi2 cost function will no longer be shaped like a parabola (with a model parameter on the x axis and chi2 on the y axis).
+This distorts our likelihood function - the minimum of a :math:`\chi^2` cost function will no longer be shaped like a parabola (with a model parameter on the x axis and :math:`\chi^2` on the y axis).

-To demonstrate this, the second file ``x_errors`` will perform a line-fit with much bigger uncertainties on the x axis than on the y axis.
-The non parabolic shape can be seen in the one dimensional profile scans.
+To demonstrate this, the second file ``x_errors`` will perform a line fit with much bigger uncertainties on the x axis than on the y axis.
+The non-parabolic shape can be seen in the one-dimensional profile scans.

 .. figure:: ../_static/img/004_x_errors_contours.png
     :alt: Profiles and contour of a line fit with big x errors.